MounirB/Crowd-movements-classification/README.md

 The implementation of I3D in Keras was forked from [here](https://github.com/dlpbc/keras-kinetics-i3d).

+The weights of I3D were obtained from [here](https://github.com/dlpbc/keras-kinetics-i3d) and are under [Apache-2.0 License](https://github.com/deepmind/kinetics-i3d/blob/master/LICENSE).

 # Requirements

 Install the latest versions of Tensorflow, Keras, and Opencv.
 You may also need to install Numpy, Matplotlib, Pandas, and Sklearn.